-Daily Tests

-Due Date: Each class from classes 1 through 10.
+Daily Tests Due Date: Each class from classes 1 through 10.
+Weight: 20%

-Weight: 25%

 Students will be expected to have read the assigned chapters in the text and other assigned readings and be prepared to write a graded test based on these reading assignments.

-Tests are open in Moodle from 8:30 AM to 11:59 PM on the day of the scheduled class.
-There is one attempt and a 30-minute time limit on each test.
+- Tests are open in Moodle from 8:30 AM to 11:59 PM on the day of the scheduled class. - There is one attempt and a 30-minute time limit on each test.

-Assignment 1: Forum Response

-Due date: The Sunday before Class 5 & 7
+Assignment 1: Forum Response Due date: Class 3 & 5 Weight: 20%

-Weight: 20%

-Forum #1 (Sunday before Class 5 at 11:59 p.m.)
+Forum #1